asim/micro-platform/docs/architecture.md

 - Micro - Runtime for services - Open source Apache 2.0 licensed
 - Go Micro - Framework for development - Open source Apache 2.0 licensed

+### Diagram

+The interaction between these layers is clearly delineated.
+Every layer builds on the next with only one way interaction.
+Platform => Runtime => Framework.

 <img src="images/architecture.png" />

+### Framework

+The framework is geared towards developers writing services and primarily focused on Go development.
+It provides abstractions for the underlying infrastructure and is Apache 2.0 licensed as a completely open pluggable standalone framework.

+### Runtime

+The micro runtime builds on the framework to provide service level abstractions for each concern.
+It provides a runtime agnostic layer thats gRPC based so that we can build on it.
+It's effectively a programmable foundation.
+By using the framework it becomes pluggable and agnostic of infrastructure.
+The framework should not reference the runtime.

+## Platform

+The platform builds on the runtime.
+It's a fully managed solution that provides automation to bootstrap the runtime and run it across muliple cloud providers and regions globally.
+Where the runtime focuses on one addressable environment, the platform extends into multiple independent environments and namespaces that can be managed in one place.